Authored by the expert who managed and guided the team behind the Thailand Property Pack

 Are zoning or building rules changing in Thailand as of 2026?

-There is no single dramatic zoning or building rule change being implemented across Thailand in 2026, but project-by-project constraints like EIA permit timing and height restrictions in certain Bangkok districts continue to shape supply at the neighborhood level.
+There is no single major nationwide zoning overhaul being discussed in Thailand as of the first half of 2026, but project-by-project constraints like EIA (Environmental Impact Assessment) approvals and height limits in certain Bangkok and coastal districts continue to shape what gets built and where.

 Are foreign-buyer or mortgage rules changing in Thailand as of 2026?

-As of January 2026, the direction of mortgage and foreign-buyer rules in Thailand is supportive: the Bank of Thailand's temporary LTV relaxation allows up to 100% financing for first homes through June 2026, while transfer and mortgage registration fees have been cut to 0.01% for properties up to 7 million baht, directly reducing buyer transaction costs.
+As of early 2026, the direction of mortgage rules in Thailand is temporarily supportive: the Bank of Thailand has relaxed LTV limits to allow up to 100% financing for certain contracts until June 30, 2026, while transfer and mortgage registration fees have been cut to 0.01% for homes under 7 million baht, directly boosting buyer affordability.

 You can also read our latest update about mortgage and interest rates in Thailand.